louisnw01/lightweight-charts-python/docs/source/charts.md

 ___

 ## WxChart
-`parent: wx.Panel` | `volume_enabled: bool`
+`parent: wx.Panel`

-The WxChart object allows the use of charts within a `wx.Frame` object, and has similar functionality to the `Chart` and `ChartAsync` objects for manipulating data, configuring and styling.
+The WxChart object allows the use of charts within a `wx.Frame` object, and has similar functionality to the `Chart` object for manipulating data, configuring and styling.

-Callbacks can be recieved through the Wx event loop.
+Callbacks can be received through the Wx event loop.
 ___

 ### `get_webview`